 Half of the seats of the ancient Greek theatre styled El Genaina Theatre were filled.
 A soothing breeze was coming up, introducing the strong voice of the woman who was going to sing: Nawal, ‘The Voice of the Comoros’.
 Playing the guitar herself, she was accompanied by two musicians.
-Sometimes praying, at times reciting dhikr, Nawal, herself a sufi follower, performs what she calls spiritual music.
+Sometimes praying, at times reciting dhikr, Nawal, herself a self-proclaimed follower of the sufi path, performs what she calls spiritual music.

 Could you tell us a little bit about yourself?